 The aorta then arches downwards and to the left.
 This part is the aortic arch.
 From here, the aorta travels down the body.
 This last part is known by doctors as the descending aorta.

-The aorta has three layers to its vessel wall:
+The aorta has

 - intima (inner layer)

 - media (middle layer)